David-Way/david-way.github.io/content/blog/quick-start-guide-to-yaml/quick-start-guide-to-yaml.md

 ---
-title: Quick-start guide to using Yaml
+title: Yaml, a quick-start guide
 description: Learn the basics of writing serialisable data into Yaml files
 date: 2021-04-07
 tags: